|Brother Mark McVann was among the speakers at the "Mary In Our Day" theology conference.|

 About 150 people attended "Mary in Our Day: The Assumption + 61," a free day-long conference that studied the significance of the Virgin Mary in today's world, on Monday, August 16, in Mitchell Auditorium.

 Theologians and authors explored Mary's place in the Catholic Church's life of prayer and her importance in music, literature, culture, and art.
 The topics included "Mary in the New Testament," "Mary in the Church's Prayer," "Guadalupe: An American Pentecost," "Mary in Art and Likeness," and "Mary in Fiction."

-The event was organized by the Rev. William Graham, professor of historical theology and director of the Braegelman Program in Catholic Studies.
+The event was organized by the Rev. William Graham, professor of historical theology.

 Read coverage of "Mary in Our Day" in the Catholic Spirit newspaper of the Archdiocese of St. Paul and Minneapolis.